 The first record of the family was Robert le Chein (Chen) who was listed in the Pipe Rolls of 1183 in Cornwall.
 Willelmus Chen, Canis was listed in the Liber Feodorum in Essex in 1212 and 1219.
 Henry le Kenne was listed in the Subsidy Rolls of Sussex in 1337.

 The Hundredorum Rolls of 1273 lists: Walter le Ken in Oxfordshire; Eborard le Ken in Cambridgeshire; and Thomas le Chene in Norfolk.
 Kirby's Quest lists both John de Ken and Walter de Ken in Somerset during the first year's reign of Edward I.

-Important Dates for the Kenne family
+Early History of the Kenne family

 This web page shows only a small excerpt of our Kenne research.
 Another 180 words (13 lines of text) covering the years 1086, 1170, 1086, 1176, 1332, 1685, 1753, 1637 and 1711 are included under the topic Early Kenne History in all our PDF Extended History products and printed products wherever possible.